metaspartan/Sapphire-Alpha-0.0.1/README.md

 Tasking:

+A) ALL TIMESTAMPS date.now need to be in UTC time

 1) when blocks are given by peer in synch need to verify chain hashing to previous blocks and reject test this with address balances is chain synch to database yet?